FarisHijazi/FarisHijazi/README.md

 ### Hi there 👋

-> Humble yourself before you get humbled
+> Humble yourself before life humbles you - Moaz Khan

 > Don't be consumed by *consumerism*